 The two terms (DevSecOps and DevOps) are often used interchangeably or as synonyms of each other.
 The evolution of application development towards an automated practice followed by the release and deployment of solutions is commonly referred to as DevOps.

 DevSecOps is the evolution of security, defined as the engineering practice and processes to secure the application from the actual release and deployment of solutions.
 DevSecOps is taking the evolution of application development further, moving it to the “Dev” realm.

 Difference between DevOps and DevSecOps?

 Let’s start with DevOps & DevSecOps Definitions.
-DevOps is the combination of Dev and Ops.
+DevOps is the combination of Development and Operations.
 DevSec is an abbreviation for Dev Security.
 It is a practice to secure your applications in Development Phase and later on during deployment.
 This practice implements app sec practices much earlier than usual.

 DevOps aims to unify the process of development, operation and deployment.